SaqlainKalokhe/SaqlainKalokhe/README.md

 🔬 **My Projects**:
 - 🩺 **Diabetes Prediction System:** Built a machine learning model to predict diabetes risk factors based on health parameters.
 [Check it out](https://github.com/SaqlainKalokhe/Diabetes_Prediction).

-- 🌐 **Django Incubation Website:** Crafted a dynamic website using Django, resulting in a 33% increase in application submissions from aspiring entrepreneurs and fostering seamless connections with potential investors.
+- 🌐 **Django Based Incubation Website:** Crafted a dynamic website using Django, resulting in a 33% increase in application submissions from aspiring entrepreneurs and fostering seamless connections with potential investors.
 [Explore it](https://github.com/SaqlainKalokhe/aikbi).

 ---